borkinc/Bork/README.md

 # Bork
-A simple database application for photo messaging in a social context, like Instagram but based on chat groups.
+Bork is a simple database application for photo messaging in a social context, like Instagram but based on chat groups.
+This repository holds the server-side implementation of the app.
+The data in the application is managed by a relational database system and exposed to client applications through a REST API.
+Moreover, the implementation conforms to a Model-View-Controller design pattern.

 ### Objectives
 * Understand the design, implementation and use of an application backed by a database system.